pinohu/DYNASTY/Empire_Bible_Complete.md

 #### The Role of the Facilitator

-The Family Council Chimenime Xavier serves as Chair with final authority, but facilitation can rotate or be assigned to a neutral party for sensitive discussions.
+The Family Council Ikechukwu Polycarp Nnamdi Ohu serves as Chair with final authority, but facilitation can rotate or be assigned to a neutral party for sensitive discussions.
 Effective facilitation ensures:
 - All voices are heard
 - Discussions stay on topic
 - Decisions are reached efficiently